Britain to compensate military personnel hit by Cyprus bank levy

 Britain has about 3,500 military personnel based in Cyprus.

-The euro zone agreed on Saturday to hand Cyprus a bailout worth 10 billion euros ($13 billion) but demanded depositors in its banks forfeit some money to stave off bankruptcy.
+The euro zone agreed on Saturday to hand Cyprus a bailout worth 10 billion euros (8 billion pounds) but demanded depositors in its banks forfeit some money to stave off bankruptcy.

 (Reporting by Tim Castle; Editing by Janet Lawrence)